thenoiseinspace/readme-generator/README.md

 ## Description

 This project generates professional-grade README files using Node.
 It was built to make it easier for developers to generate quality READMEs using only the command line, without having to open .md documents.
-It has also been a great way for me to master the basics of Node.
+It has also been a great way for me to practice the basics of Node.

 ## Table of Contents